-- 1. The Company will at all times own and hold, beneficially and of record, all of the outstanding limited partnership interests in Fidus SBIC and all of the outstanding membership interests in the New General Partner, or otherwise own and hold beneficially, all of the outstanding voting securities and other partnership interests in Fidus SBIC. - 2.
-Fidus SBIC will have investment policies not inconsistent with those of the Company, as set forth in the Company's Registration Statement. - 3.
-No person shall serve as a member of the Fidus SBIC board of directors unless such person shall also be a member of the Company's Board.
-The Fidus SBIC board of directors will be appointed by the equity owners of Fidus SBIC. - 4.
-The Company will not itself issue or sell any senior security and the Company will not cause or permit Fidus SBIC to issue or sell any senior security of which the Company or Fidus SBIC is the issuer except to the extent permitted by Section 18 (as modified for BDCs by Section 61); provided that immediately after the issuance or sale of any such notes or evidences of indebtedness by either the Company or Fidus SBIC, the Company and Fidus SBIC on a consolidated basis, and the Company individually, shall have the asset coverage required by Section 18(a) (as modified by Section 61(a)), except that, in determining whether the Company and Fidus SBIC on a consolidated basis have the asset coverage required by Section 61(a), any borrowings by Fidus SBIC shall not be considered senior securities, and for purposes of the definition of "asset coverage" in Section 18(h), shall be treated as indebtedness not represented by senior securities.
+- 1. The Company will at all times own and hold, beneficially and of record, all of the outstanding limited partnership interests in Fidus SBIC and all of the outstanding membership interests in the New General Partner, or otherwise own and hold beneficially, all of the outstanding voting securities and equity interests of subsidiaries. - 2.
+Fidus SBIC will have investment policies not inconsistent with those of the Company, as set forth in the Company's registration statement. - 3.
+No person shall serve as a member of the Fidus SBIC Board unless such person shall also be a member of the Company's Board.
+The Fidus SBIC Board will be appointed by the equity owners of Fidus SBIC. - 4.
+The Company will not itself issue or sell any senior security and the Company will not cause or permit Fidus SBIC to issue or sell any senior security of which the Company or Fidus SBIC is the issuer except to the extent permitted by Section 18 (as modified for BDCs by Section 61); provided that immediately after the issuance or sale of any such senior security by either the Company or Fidus SBIC, the Company and Fidus SBIC on a consolidated basis, and the Company individually, shall have the asset coverage required by Section 18(a) (as modified by Section 61(a)).
+In determining whether the Company and Fidus SBIC on a consolidated basis have the asset coverage required by Section 18, as modified by Section 61(a), any senior securities representing indebtedness of Fidus SBIC shall not be considered senior securities, and for purposes of the definition of "asset coverage" in Section 18(h), shall be treated as indebtedness not represented by senior securities.

-5. The Company will acquire securities of Fidus SBIC representing indebtedness only if, in each case, the prior approval of the SBA has been obtained.
-In addition, the Company and Fidus SBIC will purchase and sell portfolio securities between themselves only if, in each case, the prior approval of the SBA has been obtained.
+- 5. The Company will acquire securities of Fidus SBIC representing indebtedness only if, in each case, the prior approval of the SBA has been obtained.
+In addition, the Company and Fidus SBIC will purchase and sell portfolio securities between themselves only if, in each case, the prior approval of the SBA has been obtained. - 6.
+No person shall serve or act as investment adviser to Fidus SBIC (or any future subsidiary of the Company) unless the Board and the stockholders of the Company shall have taken such action with respect thereto that is required to be taken pursuant to the 1940 Act by the functional equivalent of the Fidus SBIC Board (or the board of directors of any future subsidiary) and the equity holders of Fidus SBIC (or any future subsidiary as if such future subsidiary were a BDC).